-- a.
-To care for a newborn child during the first twelve months after birth; - b.
-Because of the placement of a child for adoption or foster care within twelve months after the placement; - c.
-To care for the employee's spouse, son, daughter, or parent (or certain other persons in a "parent" capacity) with a serious health condition; - d.
-To attend to the employee's own serious health condition involving inpatient care or continuing treatment which causes inability to perform his/her job. - 8-7.3 Substitution of Paid Leave Paid leave will run concurrent with FMLA leave under certain circumstances: - a.
-The Boards will require an employee to substitute any accrued paid vacation and personal leave for unpaid FMLA leave taken because of the birth or adoption of a son or daughter of the employee in order to care for the son or daughter, because of the placement of a son or daughter with the employee for adoption or foster care, or in order to care for the spouse, son, daughter, or parent of the employee if the spouse, son, daughter or parent has a serious health condition. - b.
-The Boards will require an employee to substitute any accrued paid vacation, personal and sick leave for unpaid FMLA leave taken in order to care for the spouse, son, daughter, or parent of the employee if the spouse, son, daughter or parent has a serious health condition or because of the employee's own serious health condition that makes the employee unable to perform the functions of the employee's position. - c.
+- 8-7.3 Substitution of Paid Leave Paid leave will run concurrent with FMLA leave under certain circumstances: - a.
+The County will require an employee to substitute any accrued paid vacation and personal leave for unpaid FMLA leave taken because of the birth or adoption of a son or daughter of the employee in order to care for the son or daughter, because of the placement of a son or daughter with the employee for adoption or foster care, or in order to care for the spouse, son, daughter, or parent of the employee if the spouse, son, daughter or parent has a serious health condition. - b.
+The County will require an employee to substitute any accrued paid vacation, personal and sick leave for unpaid FMLA leave taken in order to care for the spouse, son, daughter, or parent of the employee if the spouse, son, daughter or parent has a serious health condition or because of the employee's own serious health condition that makes the employee unable to perform the functions of the employee's position. - c.
+The County will require an employee to substitute any accrued paid vacation and personal leave for unpaid FMLA leave taken for any qualifying exigency arising out of the fact that the employee's spouse, son, daughter, or parent is a military member on active duty or call to covered active duty status (or has been notified of an impending call or order to covered active duty status). - d.
+The County will require an employee to substitute any accrued paid vacation, personal and sick leave for unpaid FMLA leave taken in order to care for a covered servicemember with a serious injury or illness if the employee is the spouse, son, daughter, parent, or next of kin of the covered servicemember. - e.
 Employees may choose to use compensatory time for FMLA leave but are not required to do so. - 8-7.4 Length of Leave If medically necessary, a leave relating to a serious health condition may be taken intermittently or by reducing the usual number of hours worked per week or per day.
-However, an employee who requests leave due to birth or adoption may not take leave intermittently, exceptions to be made by the Executive Director.
+However, an eligible employee may use intermittent or reduced schedule leave after the birth to be with a healthy newborn child only if approved by the County Administrator.